hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The porter now becomes a man of taste,
 >
-> Wears monstrous trowsers pucker'd at the waist,
+> Wears monstrous trousers puckered at the waist,
 >
 > Carries a snuff box, sports a ring and broach —
 >